keerthireddy17/Keerthi-K-Portfolio/README.md

 - Successfully cleaned and transformed the dataset, reducing the error rate and improving data quality.
 - Enhanced dataset usability for subsequent analytical tasks, including trend analysis and predictive modeling.
 - Documented the data cleaning process, providing a clear and reproducible methodology for future work.

+<h3 style="font-weight: bold;">2.
+SQL -Structured Query Language</h3>

+<strong>Repo</strong> : <a href="https://github.com/YourUsername/YourRepository">https://github.com/keerthireddy17/SQLPortfolio</a>

+<strong>Analysis of Debt Statistics</strong>

+<strong>Description:</strong>

+This project involves analyzing international debt data provided by The World Bank.
+The dataset includes detailed information on the amount of debt (in USD) owed by developing countries across various categories.
+The goal is to uncover insights into global debt patterns and their implications for economic management.

+<strong>Goal:</strong>

+-Examine and interpret debt statistics across different developing countries.
+-Identify trends and correlations in debt data.
+-Evaluate how debt impacts infrastructure spending and overall economic health.

+<strong>Skills:</strong>

+Data Analysis: Used SQL queries to aggregate, filter, and visualize debt data.

+Database Management: Managed large datasets to ensure accurate analysis.

+Reporting: Created comprehensive reports and dashboards to present findings.

+<strong>Results:</strong>

+- Identified key trends in international debt and its impact on economic stability.
+- Provided actionable insights for policymakers and economic analysts.

+<strong>Analysis of Unicorn Companies</strong>

+<strong>Description:</strong>

+In this project, I analyzed data on unicorn companies (private startups valued at over $1 billion) to identify trends and patterns in high-growth industries.
+The objective was to support an investment firm in understanding which sectors are producing the highest valuations and the emergence rate of new unicorns.

+<strong>Goal:</strong>

+- Analyze valuation trends and emerging industries within the unicorn market.

+- Determine which industries are experiencing the fastest growth.

+- Provide strategic insights for investment decisions and portfolio structuring.

+<strong>Skills:</strong>

+- Trend Analysis: Used SQL to extract and analyze data on unicorn valuations and industry performance.

+- Investment Insight: Delivered recommendations based on data-driven findings.

+<strong>Results:</strong>

+- Uncovered significant industry trends and valuation patterns among unicorn companies.

+- Offered strategic advice to the investment firm for optimizing their portfolio and investment strategy.